 It is not pleasant to live life under a man child’s terms.
 Everyone deserves a happy and balanced relationship; it is a life goal, right?
 It would not be unreasonable for you to find yourself in a situation where you begin to ask yourself if you should leave the relationship.

 Former wives who have left their emotionally immature husbands say this: If you suspect your immature boyfriend is showing signs of being a man child, do not commit to a long term relationship.

 Leave and find someone else.
-There are plenty of fish in the sea, so start swimming again.
+There is plenty of fish in the sea, so start swimming again.
 Never give up hope.
-You will find your perfect match, and this time it will be with a grown up.
+You will find your perfect match, and this time it will be with a grown-up.

 Want to have a happier, healthier marriage?